Packing your hospital bag for c section. Expert tips from a c section mama with everything you need for a post c-section stay in hospital.

 The Kindred Bravely Hospital Bag Bundle is a pretty good choice for getting the basics.
 It includes a labor and delivery gown, postpartum panties, a nursing bra, a nursing tank, a robe, and some skip-proof socks.

-As you progress, you might want to wear loungers or postpartum shorts on the bottom.
+As you progress, you might want to wear loungers, postpartum shorts or postpartum leggings on the bottom.
 You can pair that with a nursing tank or t-shirt, or just wear a loose nursing dress.
 All of these make a great going home outfit for mama, too!

 Additionally, I have a few more tips and specific items to add to your hospital bag.